oksusoo1/fireflutter/README.md

   - The existing posts are still remained.
   - No more post can be created for the deleted category anymore.
   - If admin create a with the same category as the deleted one, then,
     - User can create posts again with that category.

+- One thing to know is that, when category had deleted, the no of posts and no of comments properties are deleted also.
+And when category had re-created with same category id, the numbrers are not restored.
+This may lead a problem.
+  - ***@todo so, in the future, if a category has a post, it should not be deleted.
+And there must be a function to move all the posts from one category to another.***

 ## Post